robinak/dynaship-rest-java/README.md

 dynaship-rest-java
 ==================

-RESTful service api build in java using Dropwizard and Maven
+RESTful service api built in java using Dropwizard and Maven

 INSTALLATION